ankithathecoder/PowerBI-data-professional-survey/Readme.txt

 📁 Project Structure

-This repository includes
+This repository includes:
--original dataset (data_set.xlsx)
--the transformed data used in Power BI (transformed_data.xlsx),= -the Power BI project file (Full_project.pbix) -screenshot of the final dashboard (dashboard.png) -with this README file documenting the project.
+- The original dataset: `data_set.xlsx`
+- The transformed data used in Power BI: `transformed_data.xlsx`
+- The Power BI project file: `Full_project.pbix`
+- A screenshot of the final dashboard: `dashboard.png`
+- This README file documenting the project.

 🔧 Tools Used